iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 ![][Tangle-conflict]

-Here, bundle `G` and bundle `O` both confirmed by milestone `V` are conflicting.
+Here, message `G` and message `O` both confirmed by milestone `V` are conflicting.
 Since in the topological order just produced, `G` appears before `O`, `G` is applied to the ledger and `O` is ignored.

 # Drawbacks